LLNL/Silo/CMakeBuild_README.txt

 SILO_ENABLE_HDF5            Enable hdf5 support                      DEFAULT : ON
-SILO_ENABLE_JSON            Enable experimental json features        DEFAULT : OFF SILO_ENABLE_PYTHON_MODULE   Enable python module                     DEFAULT : OFF SILO_ENABLE_NETCDF          Enable netcdf support                    DEFAULT : ON SILO_ENABLE_ZFP             Enable Lindstrom array compression       DEFAULT : ON SILO_ENABLE_TESTS           Enable building of tests.
-DEFAULT : OFF SILO_ENABLE_TESTS_INSTALL   Enable installation of tests.
+SILO_ENABLE_JSON            Enable experimental json features        DEFAULT : OFF SILO_ENABLE_PYTHON_MODULE   Enable python module                     DEFAULT : OFF SILO_ENABLE_TESTS           Enable building of tests.
 DEFAULT : OFF SILO_BUILD_FOR_BSD_LICENSE  Build BSD licensed version of Silo       DEFAULT : ON

+This is enabled when SILO_ENABLE_HDF5 is ON:

+SILO_ENABLE_ZFP             Enable Lindstrom array compression       DEFAULT : ON

-These are enabled when SILO_BUILD_FOR_BSD_LICENSE is OFF:
+These are enabled when SILO_BUILD_FOR_BSD_LICENSE is OFF and SILO_ENABLE_HDF5 is ON:

 SILO_ENABLE_FPZIP    Enable Lindstrom float 1,2,3D array compression DEFAULT : ON SILO_ENABLE_HZIP     Enable Lindstrom hex/quad mesh compression      DEFAULT : ON